betaglot/plantabeta/docs/dev/DX.md

 ### PaperMine

-Use images and video when describing all the properties of an element.
+Use images and video when describing all the Attributes of an element.

-Look at a Spade while listing out all the properties of the spade instead of using a mental image.
+Look at a Spade while listing out all the Attributes of the spade instead of using a mental image.
 Concrete is less cognitively demanding.
-There is very little creativity when listing properties, they're just facts.
+There is very little creativity when listing Attributes, they're just facts.

 ### TagSpaces